Blistered Shishito Peppers & Dipping Sauce

 What kind of skillet should I use to blister shishito peppers?

-If you have a cast iron skillet, making blistered shishito peppers is absolutely the time to break it out (I also recommend orange glazed chicken in cast iron).
+If you have a cast iron skillet, making blistered shishito peppers is absolutely the time to break it out (I also recommend honey orange chicken in cast iron).
 The even, intense heat that cast iron provides blisters the peppers so, so well.

 If you’re new to cast iron cooking, be sure to brush up on how to clean and care for cast iron cookware after you’re done blistering the shishitos.